Parenting children with ASD can be challenging on many levels, and healthy eating is no exception

 - Medication interactions: Some stimulating drugs used with treating symptoms of autism can suppress appetite.
 Lowering the amount of food a child eats may affect growth.
 Other drugs may increase hunger and affect the absorption of specific vitamins and minerals.
 Ask your physician about the possible side effects of stimulant drugs.

 Parenting children with ASD can be challenging on many levels, and healthy eating is no exception.
-By creating a nutritious, yet balanced autism diet meal plan can help create a routine while assisting emotional management and process information.
+Creating a nutritious, yet balanced autism diet meal plan can help create a routine while assisting with emotional management and processing information.
 Consider this!
 Children with ASD may not be receiving all the nutrients they need because they often avoid certain foods or limit what they’ll eat.
-If you know a child like this, give these nutrition strategies a-go:
+If you know a child like this, give these nutrition strategies a go:

 Consider what foods are good for autism

 Consider sustainably raised animal proteins to enrich the child’s meal plan.
 Local Farm-raised beef or chicken are less likely to contain additives, like hormones and antibiotics.
-Behavior-wise, this can make a huge impact for children with food sensitivities and health conditions, like autism.
+Behavior-wise, this can make a huge impact on children with food sensitivities and health conditions, such as autism.

 Farmer’s Market Prepares a Picky Eater